 The best way to build up natural immunity to contagious disease is to eat a strong, balanced, mineral rich diet, beginning with whole cereal grains, beans and bean products, miso soup, leafy greens, round, and root vegetables, sea vegetables; naturally-made pickles, fruit, seeds, nuts, spring or well water, and non-aromatic, non-stimulant beverages.

 Visit our new website: www.coronavirusanddiet.com including Dietary Guidelines for the White House Kitchen and the Trump Family

 Understanding the interdependence of human and natural systems we are dedicated to promote solution-oriented approaches to assist the transformation of humanity.
 Through advocacy, partnership, and awareness raising, Planetary Health seeks to influence the local and the world's approach to health and sustainability.

-The 2020 Summer Conference will be held online from August 12-16.
-It will offer classes in theory, cooking, and bodywork with 20 leading teachers, counselors, and cooks. $379.
+The 2021 Online Winter Conference will be held from January 21-24, 2021.
+It will offer classes in theory, cooking, and bodywork with 15 leading teachers, counselors, and cooks. $279 Early bird

 For 20 years, Planetary Health has led the campaign to preserve brown rice, wheat, and other grains and essential foods from genetic engineering, climate change, and other threats through the Amberwaves grassroots network.

 Through its division Berkshire Holistic, Planetary Health is sponsoring the Whole Foods, Plant-Based Dietary Intervention Study in conjunction with Berkshire Medical Center.

 Makropedia offers a wealth of online information on diet, health, and the environment.

 Our online store offers dozens of information, practical books and study materials.
 The newest publication is Strengthening Natural Immunity.